Easy Rainbow Loom Perler Bead Bracelet Video Tutorial

 To get going on this project you’ll need a rainbow loom (and hook), rainbow loom elastics, and perler beads.
 All of these items can be found at Michaels.
 Once you get the hang of it, you can make these fun bracelets in about half an hour.
-Give them to your friends, family, teachers and coaches – they’ll be a big hit!
+Give them to your friends, family, teachers, and coaches – they’ll be a big hit!

-What does a girl with new outfits need… chic accessories of course.
-I created this three strand headband pattern and I’m quite please with how easy it was and how well it turned out.
-This fun crochet headband can be made in under 15 minutes and uses very little yarn.
+What does a girl with new outfits need… chic accessories of course?
+I created this three-strand headband pattern and I’m quite pleased with how easy it was and how well it turned out.
+It can be made by anyone with a minimal understanding of basic crochet stitches.

 3 Strand Crochet Headband Pattern

 3 colors of yarn (or you could do all the same color if you’d like) – I used a mix of yarns: Redheart Soft in white, Caron Simply Soft in light and dark purple.

 Crochet Hook – US I9/5.5 mm.

 Ch = chain, sl st = slip stitch (U.S.)

 Measure the head of the person you are making the headband for.

 Leaving at least a 6″ tail of yarn, using the chain stitch, make a chain 3″ less than your desired length.
 Keep your tension consistent along the entire chain – medium to firm tension.

 Now add in your new color, making sure to leave at least a 6″ tail of yarn (if you aren’t sure how to add in a new yarn color into your stitches please watch this great video tutorial here – the video shows how to change colors using a single crochet stitch but the concept is the exactly the same for the chain stitch).
 Once you change to your new color, cut off you end of yarn from the first chain you made so that there is at least a 6″ tail.

 Chain the new colour until it’s the same length as the first ( to check, grab the end where the 2 colors were joined, hold the cut ends and fold the second color over so that the 2 chains are now side by side).

-- When the 2 chains are the same length, connect them by making a slip stitch into the last stitch of the first chain.
+When the 2 chains are the same length, connect them by making a slip stitch into the last stitch of the first chain.

-- Add in the third chain color by following steps 3 – 5.
+Add in the third chain color by following steps 3 – 5.

-- Trim the final color yarn end so that there is at least a 6″ tail.
+Trim the final color yarn end so that there is at least a 6″ tail.

 Take the 3 loose cut ends and braid them together and then tie off with a knot on the end.
 Repeat again on the other end.

 Simple Wooden Nativity Scene – This past weekend we finally pulled out our Christmas decorations and got our house looking festive.
 I always seem to forget all the amazing things we have until I see them coming out of the boxes.
 One of our favorite decorations is a very simple nativity scene that my mom made a few years back.
 My Mom is very crafty and artistic… I’m sure that’s where I inherited all my creative genes from (no offense Dad).
 My lovely and talented Mother has given me permission to share the details of this project with my readers – oh, and she wanted to mention that my Dad played a vital roll in the creation of these nativity scenes; he cut out all the wood pieces.
 This sweet and simple nativity scene is great for your home and makes a thoughtful and unique gift as well.
 It’s also simple enough that children could make these too.

 Acrylic craft paint (use whatever colour you prefer – we used, dark green, brown, dark red, cream, pink – you can mix the red & cream, black and gold)

-- Paint brushes (mini roller and fine brushes)
+Paint brushes (mini roller and fine brushes)

-- Matt finish varnish
+Matt finish varnish

-- Using the template, cut out shapes and then trace all the shapes (excluding the star) onto your cedar/pine and then cut out your pieces of wood using the saw.
+Using the template, cut out shapes and then trace all the shapes (excluding the star) onto your cedar/pine and then cut out your pieces of wood using the saw.
 Do the same with the star using the 1/8″ plywood.

-- Sand all the edges of your wood until they are pretty smooth
+Sand all the edges of your wood until they are pretty smooth

-- Starting with the people pieces, paint on the faces and shawls – just keep it a simple design (feel free to draw a little outline with a pencil on the wood first if that helps)
+Starting with the people pieces, paint on the faces and shawls – just keep it a simple design (feel free to draw a little outline with a pencil on the wood first if that helps)

-- Paint the star gold
+Paint the star gold

-- Paint the edges of the trees, arch and people using the mini roller
+Paint the edges of the trees, arch and people using the mini roller

-- When the paint has dried, glue the star onto the arch
+When the paint has dried, glue the star onto the arch

 Cover and seal everything with a coat of matte finish varnish

-This past week I started a new infinity scarf project.
-I made this pattern up based on a baby blanket I made last year that I absolutely loved.
-This pattern is so easy and has a really nice rhythm to it once things get moving along.
+This past week I started a new crochet infinity scarf project.
+I made the pattern for this crochet scarf based on a baby blanket I made last year that I absolutely loved.
+Crochet scarf patterns are so easy and this one has a really nice rhythm to it once things get moving along.